Changes in tax codes - Frequently Asked Questions

 The lovely people at HMRC (Her Majesty's Revenue and Customs - 'The Taxman'!) have added a few pounds to the basic annual personal allowance.

-Due to the slightly mysterious way the HMRC work, this means MOST people's tax codes will change to 1150L in April 2017.
+Due to the slightly mysterious way the HMRC work, this means MOST people's tax codes will change to 1250L in April 2019.

 What if my tax code is different from the standard?

 The Taxman should have written and advised you if there are special circumstances that give you more or less than the standard personal allowance.
 Contact HMRC via their website for help and enquiries over personal circumstances.